 Our tools should be highly reliable.
-And every part of them should be clearly able to operate usefully and predictably without live access to the global network.
+Every part of our tools should be clearly able to operate usefully and predictably without interactive access to the global network.

-Our tools should reinforce and encourage and highlight ways for users to make their own things in ways closer to our goals.
-When some process in our system is non-reproducible, our tooling should detect it, and make it clearly evident to the authoring user, who should in turn feel both empowered and encouraged to fix it.
+Our tools should reinforce, encourage, and highlight ways for users to pursue their own developments in ways which are aligned with our mission and vision.
+Specifically: when some process being handled in the Timeless Stack is non-reproducible, our tooling should detect it, and make it clearly evident to the authoring user, who should then have the information which empowers (and encourages) them to fix it.

 Our tools should work the same no matter who is using them, when, or where.
-Minimize presumptions; identify and maintain environments rather than expecting them.
+Our tools should minimize presumptions; our tools should identify and maintain environments rather than expecting them.

-There should be a self reinforcing energy to all of this: we want tools that work better when building reproducible things, and make it clearly evident the authoring user when reproducibility has been lost.
-The effect of this should be to make it clear that reproducibility provides value, make the feedback loops more obvious, and orient and draw attention to those feedback loops such that users self-correct and improve their own systems over time.
+There should be a self-reinforcing energy in the user experience of these tools: we want tools that work better when building reproducible things, and make it clearly evident the authoring user when reproducibility has been lost.
+The net effect of the tools should be to make it immediately clear, within short feedback loops, that reproducibility provides value; it should make the feedback loops more obvious; and it should draw attention to those feedback loops in such a way that users are encouraged to improve their own systems over time.

 anything not everything